HadelAbdellatif/nlp-nanodegree-project/README.md

 Welcome to the Natural Language Processing (NLP) Web Tool project!
 This project is part of the Udacity Front-End Web Developer Nanodegree Program and is designed to give you hands-on experience with a range of web development tools and technologies.

+## Development Environment

+This project is developed using:

+- Node.js: v20.15.1

+To check your Node.js version, run the following command in your terminal:

+    ```bash
+    node -v

 ## Table of Contents
 1. [Project Overview](#project-overview)
 2. [Key Features](#key-features)